 Deepen Your Faith

 Many ask why they should celebrate the Feasts of the Lord.
 The reason is to deepen your faith and walk in the fullness of your salvation.
 It’s not about adhering to rules, regulations, and legalism; it’s about experiencing more of your Mighty God and Savior.
+It is about going through the gates, moving into a new season with new opportunities.

 He set these instructions and observances in place for His chosen people years ago.
 You have been grafted into the family of God.
 Do you want to join Him in the feast?